Spare Parts “Tasha’s” Life Transitions

 In a humble closing to sharing her story, “Tasha” said, “It’s like my bicycle isn’t put together yet.
 I’ve still got some spare parts laying around.”
 Life’s transitions can be a lot like building a bike from the ground up, and we may discover we need to go back to find where a spare part or two belong.
 Sometimes, our bicycle looks and rides just as well if we leave the spare parts behind.

-*Name has been changed to protect the identity of the subject of this story.*
+**Name has been changed to respect the privacy of the person in this story.**